wooyongc/Benisse/README.md

 pip install sklearn
 pip install numpy

-# Deactivate the virtual environment
+# Deactivate the virtual environment when you are done with the analyses
 deactivate
 ```